TheRealAnonymous008/Thesis-Playground/v3/notes.md

 * The hypernet might actually be able to generate diversity.

 * Do not use dropout as it lowers performance.
+* Set d_belief to be > 1 (8 seems to work fine)
+* Target entropy for the hypernet is important since we don't want it to be too low that agents become homogeneous.

 # TO Test